A basket of fruit and vegetables from a garden is held by a person. Only the lower half of their body is showing.

 In-person instructors will receive $34/h as well as a $25 material fee, for weekend workshops courses, and $50 material fee for 7-week courses, for class samples and demonstration materials used.
 Each course can have an additional associated material fee that will be paid by the participants to the instructor the day of the workshop.

-Still have questions?
-Or just want to talk through your ideas?
-Send an email to the Manager of Innovation and Learning Design, Anna Mathis, at anna.mathis@gnb.ca to set up a call.
+If you have any questions or want to talk through your workshop or course ideas, please email the Manager of Innovation and Learning Design, Anna Mathis, at anna.mathis@gnb.ca to set up a call.